Watch all RedisConf 2021 sessions on demand

 Redis for Dummies takes readers through the basics by describing the four types of NoSQL databases.
 The book compares the advantages of multi-model databases like Redis with relational databases, which have less flexibility and often suffer from performance issues.

 Managers may want to turn directly to chapters that describe the basics of Redis and how it can bring an open-source form of NoSQL to any size organization, delivering incredibly fast read-write times, enhanced durability, and greater flexibility for application developers within an organization.

-In our database for dummies book, we examine how Redis helps database developers and managers overcome the challenges inherent in relational databases.
+In Redis for Dummies, we examine how Redis helps database developers and managers overcome the challenges inherent in relational databases.

 With its native geo, sorted set, hash, and streams data types, Redis can enhance location-based recommendations and promotions for businesses.
 It can also collect data from internet of things (IoT) devices to enhance the customer experience.

 One use case describes how traffic sensors can relay traffic data to personnel who can decide to open additional lanes or deal with traffic emergencies, such as accidents, that may need immediate attention.
 This is all explored in our database for dummies book: Redis for Dummies.

-Whether you are a manager in charge of organizational decisions, a student taking a course and in need of extra instruction, or a self-taught database developer, Redis for Dummies delivers the level of guidance you need—it is the best database for dummies book with a focus on Redis.
+Whether you are a manager in charge of organizational decisions, a student taking a course and in need of extra instruction, or a self-taught database developer, Redis for Dummies delivers the level of guidance you need—it is the best database book with a focus on Redis.

-From the initial implementation to troubleshooting, Redis for Dummies gives managers the details they need to make informed decisions about data structures & relational databases.
+From initial implementation to troubleshooting, Redis for Dummies gives managers the details they need to make informed decisions about data structures and relational databases.
+Explore our databases for dummies book: Redis for Dummies.
+Redis Labs’ top e-book for understanding databases.